minio/minio/docs/distributed/README.md

 minio server http://host{1...32}/export{1...32} http://host{33...64}/export{1...32}
 ```

 Now the server has expanded storage of *1024* more disks in total of *2048* disks, new object upload requests automatically start using the least used cluster.
 This expansion strategy works endlessly, so you can perpetually expand your clusters as needed.
 When you restart, it is immediate and non-disruptive to the applications.
 Each group of servers in the command-line is called a zone.
 There are 2 zones in this example.
-Objects are placed in zones based on which zone has the *fmost free* space.
+New objects are placed in zones in proportion to the amount of free space in each zone.
 Within each zone, the location of the erasure-set of drives is determined based on a deterministic hashing algorithm.

+*Note*

+Each zone you add must have the same erasure coding set size as the original zone, so the same data redundancy SLA is maintained.

+For example, if your first zone was 8 drives, you could add further zones of 8 drives each, but not a zone of 16 drives.
+That's because 16 drives are treated as a single EC set of 16, not two sets of 8.

 ## 3. Test your setup
 To test this setup, access the MinIO server via browser or [`mc`](https://docs.min.io/docs/minio-client-quickstart-guide).